 Click the Enable/ Disabled All button to make all entries enabled/ disabled.
+Click the Delete All button to delete all entries.

 Click the Next button to go to the next page and click the Previous button to return to the previous page.